Skip to content

 Enter the genomic revolution

 Our genome, the instructions that make us who we are, is in almost every cell in our body (enucleated red blood cells are a notable exception).
-These instructions, coded via 3 billion base pairs of DNA, are tightly packaged into chromosomes.
+These instructions, coded via 3 billion DNA base pairs, are tightly packaged into chromosomes.
 Typically, a person has 46 chromosomes, 1 to 22 (longest to shortest, in theory, but not quite) and the sex chromosomes, XX or XY.
 Genes, the individual recipes for proteins and enzymes, are spaced out irregularly along the chromosomes, akin to legible sentences in a sea of lorum ipsum.

 Adapted from University of Washington

 Remarkably, the approximately 20,000 genes that humans have make up only 2% of the whole genome.
 WES sequences only the 2% slice of the apple, whereas WGS sequences the whole darned apple.
 Sequencing the whole apple achieves better coverage of the 2%, detects structural rearrangements, and has a 5 to 10% higher diagnostic yield than WES.
-Irrespective of what is sequenced, the bulk of the analysis remains focused on the 2%.
+Irrespective of what is sequenced, most of the analysis remains focused on the 2%.
 Whilst tempting to order WGS as a first-line test, in Australia at least, there are very limited places that have access to WGS through public laboratories.

 Only 1 out of 4 of all human genes are currently known to be associated with health conditions.
 The remaining 3 out of 4 genes may have pathophysiological associations yet to be discovered, or be the genetic equivalent of a gastrointestinal appendix.
 Genes can be disrupted in many ways, making them inactive, overactive, or just a general nuisance by interfering with normal functioning proteins.
 These disruptions can happen at different levels.